 These critical community topics are those that the West Linn City Council intends to focus its time on over the 30-month time span from January 2025 to December 2027.
 The list will also be used to define Community Advisory Group (CAG) priorities and will be considered when developing, adopting, and implementing the City's 2026-2027 budget.
-These goals are created by council during the council retreat and planning sessions.
-Goals are discussed and evaluated during the creation process as well as evaluated monthly during council meetings.
 Priorities may be amended or modified by Council in the future as needed.
 The items are not listed in a priority order.